Family-Based Mental Health Services

 - Be at risk for out-of-home placement—the result of severe behaviors—that could warrant psychiatric hospitalization, residential treatment, or foster care

-- Have one family member agree to treatment
+- Have one family member agree to treatment, including the child if over the age of 14

-- Have an evaluation recommending Family-Based Mental Health Services.
-This evaluation can be completed by a psychologist or psychiatrist with Diakon Family Life Services, another provider, or a physician.
+- Have a psychological evaluation recommending Family-Based Mental Health Services.
+This evaluation can be completed by Diakon Family Life Services, another provider, or even a physician.

 Family-Based Mental Health Services are intensive, in-home services lasting approximately 32 weeks, with families receiving both individual and family therapy in their home.
 A team of mental health professionals provides multiple weekly contacts.